Royals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been underdogs in 25 games this season and have come away with the win six times (24%) in those contests.
+- The Royals have been chosen as underdogs in 26 games this year and have walked away with the win six times (23.1%) in those games.

-- Kansas City has played as an underdog of +200 or more twice this season and lost both games.
+- This season, Kansas City has been at least a +180 underdog on the moneyline four times, losing each of those contests.

-- The moneyline set for this matchup implies the Royals have a 33.3% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Royals have a 35.7% chance of pulling out a win.

-- So far this season, Kansas City and its opponents have hit the over in 12 of its 26 games with a total.
+- Kansas City and its opponents have gone over the total this season in 13 of its 27 opportunities.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.